The 8 Best Books for Parenting Toddlers

-Even though this book isn’t specifically geared towards toddlers, I think it is one of the best books for parenting toddlers.
+Even though this book isn’t specifically geared toward toddlers, I think it is one of the best books for parenting toddlers.
 These are the kinds of skills we need to be teaching kids when they are young and moldable.

 By Dr. Laura Markham

 If you’re looking for the best books for parenting, but you aren’t willing to work on yourself, you might be missing the point.
-One of the first things you have to do sometimes in dealing with a situation is looking at yourself first.
+One of the first things you have to do sometimes in dealing with a situation is to look at yourself first.
 It’s critical that you, as your child’s parent, are emotionally healthy and taking care of yourself.
 You cannot teach these skills to your child unless YOU manage to do them successfully on a regular basis.